 - When you create your application, please select “SEVIS Transfer” as your initial status in the application portal.

 - Submit the required documents along with SEVIS Transfer Eligibility Form.
 This form must be completed by your current university and uploaded in your application portal by you OR emailed to firstname.lastname@example.org by your current institution directly.

 - After you are accepted to VIU, a SEVIS transfer acceptance letter will be emailed to you.

 Please see our Admissions Requirements page for further information.

 I want to change my visa status to F-1.
 What are the procedures?

 If you would like to request a change of visa status to F-1, you can specify that you would like to change your status to F1 within your International Student Agreement.
 Please visit our Change of Status page for further information.
 Or contact our office of International Student Services via email at email@example.com or by phone +1 (703)-591-7042 (press 4) during business hours from 9am-5pm EST, Monday-Friday.

 I am holding an F-2 visa.
 Can I study at VIU?

 If you are an F-2 visa holder, you can study part-time in any of our programs and earn a bachelor’s degree, master’s degree, or certificate.
-You can also choose to study online or on-campus.
 You will have to go through the general application process to gain admissions to VIU.

 How can I check the status of my application?